 * Missing pads: the feature that should be on the board is missing

 * Cut traces or pads

 * Hole breakage( Breakout ): drilled hole (via) is outside of its landing pad?

 This inspection is much more reliable and repeatable than manual visual inspection.

 We are ISO 9001:2008 certified.
 And we briefly describe our quality control system as such:?

 * All Quality control data is recorded.
-Records will show how and where raw materials and products were processed, this allow products and possible problems to be traced to the source.
+Records will show how and where raw materials and products were processed, this alallowspposems to be traced to the source.
 Our quality control system is regularly audited and evaluated for conformance and effectiveness.

 Our products comply with UL safety certification 94V-0.
-All our PCBs meet a flame rating 94V-0 and satisfy all UL requirements.
-The flame rating per UL 94 defines a polymeric part ‘s resistance to fire.
+All our PCBs meet a flame rating of 94V-0 and satisfy all UL requirements.
+The flame rating per UL 94 defines a polymeric part‘s resistance to fire.
 Typical ratings for PCB material are 94V-1 or better.
 The lower the number, the higher the flame rating (e.g., 94V-0 has a higher rating than 94V-1).

 The Restriction of Hazardous Substances Directive or RoHS was adopted in February 2003 by the European Union.
 The RoHS directive took effect on July 1, 2006, and is required to be enforced and become law in each member state.
 This directive restricts the use of six hazardous materials in the manufacture of various types of electronic and electrical equipment.

-All our lead free finishings: Lead free HAL, Immersion silver, ENIG and OSP all comply with the RoHS requirements.
+All oulead-freeee finishings: Lead-free HAL, Immersion silver, ENIG, and OSP all comply with the RoHS requirements.